[Notes for a talk to transhumanists in Second Life]

 The counterargument here is that such scenarios just illustrate the importance of far-sighted planning.
-Uncontrolled mass mood-elevation - as distinct from emotional enrichment - might indeed provoke socially disruptive hypercompetitive behaviour, thereby promoting global catastrophic risk.
+Uncontrolled mass mood-elevation - as distinct from emotional enrichment - might indeed provoke socially disruptive hypercompetitive behaviour, thereby worsening global catastrophic risk.
 Competitive alpha-male dominance behaviour in an age of nuclear, biological and chemical weaponry is perhaps the gravest threat to life on Earth.
 So this objection is actually much more serious than it sounds.
 On the other hand, mood-elevation can also be empathetic and pro-social.
 "Mirror neurons", for instance, can be multiplied and functionally amplified as well as hedonic tone, thereby enhancing our propensity to cooperative behaviour.
-Likewise, long-acting designer "hugdrugs", safe and sustainable analogues of MDMA and its congeners, are feasible too - as are their genetic equivalents.
-Social cohesion may be biologically enhanced.
+Likewise, long-acting designer "hug-drugs", safe and sustainable analogues of MDMA and its congeners, are feasible too - as are their genetic equivalents.
+Social cohesion may thereby be biologically enhanced.
 The possible ramifications of radical mood-enrichment for existing social hierarchies are poorly understood because such scenarios have never been systematically modelled.
 Yet this neglect is no reason permanently to "freeze" the greater part of humanity in the biology of subordinate timidity - the condition of many "low ranking" social primates in the world today.

 8) The SELECTION PRESSURE objection

 It may be technically feasible, in the short run, directly to amplify the substrates of well-being across the lifespan.
-It may even be technically feasible to elevate our normal hedonic "set point" through somatic or germline gene-therapy.
+It may even be technically feasible to elevate our normal hedonic set-point through somatic or germline gene-therapy.
 But in the long run, there will be selection pressure against escalating gradients of superhappiness.
 So the scenarios discussed here aren't realistic.

 In a post-ageing world centuries hence, reproduction will need to be exceptionally rare and centrally-controlled - regardless of whether or not our quasi-immortal descendants practise hedonic engineering.
 Otherwise the Earth (or in theory our galaxy or local galactic supercluster, etc) will exceed its physical carrying capacity.
-However, this kind of speculation involves very complicated arguments on the nature of selection pressure in an era when traditional childbearing has more-or-less ceased.
+However, this kind of speculation involves very complex arguments on the nature of selection pressure in an era when traditional childbearing has more-or-less ceased.

 In the meantime, there will be intense selection pressure, but there are powerful grounds for believing such selection pressure will work against any genotypes/allelic combinations predisposing to Darwinian unpleasantness in all its forms.
 This is because we are on the brink of a reproductive revolution of designer babies.
 Prospective parents will shortly be choosing the personalities/genetic make-up of their future children rather than playing genetic roulette.
-As responsible child-planning becomes common, and pre-implantation diagnosis becomes routine, severe selection pressure will come into play against genes/genotypes predisposing to the darker modes of human experience.
+As responsible child-planning becomes common, and preimplantation genetic screening becomes routine, severe selection pressure will come into play against genes/genotypes predisposing to the darker modes of human experience.
 This isn't the place to attempt formal game-theoretic modelling or a treatise on posthuman population genetics.
 So for illustrative purposes just imagine: If you were a prospective parent choosing the genetic make-up of your future children, what genetic dial-settings would you opt for?
 You wouldn't want genotypes predisposing to anxiety disorders, depressive illness, schizoid tendencies, and other undisputed pathologies of mind; but how high (or in theory, how low?) would be the settings you'd prefer for your children's normal hedonic tone?
 Cross-culturally, parents typically say they want their children to be happy, albeit "naturally" so; but how happy?
-Red-heads may prefer to have red-headed children; but few depressives will want depressive children.
+Redheads may prefer to have red-headed children; but few depressives will want depressive children.
 All that's needed for selection pressure to get to work here is a partially heritable slight preference for children who are modestly more temperamentally happy [or less gloomy] than oneself.
 Selection pressure is fundamentally different when evolution is no longer "blind" and random with respect to what is favoured by natural selection - i.e. when genes/allelic combinations are chosen/designed in anticipation of their likely effects.
 Such selection pressure is already manifest in non-human domestic animals; it will shortly come into play in humans.
 Hence we are entitled to speak of an impending post-Darwinian era - not because selection pressure will be absent (on the contrary!) but because we are poised to switch from the era of "natural" to "unnatural" selection.

 This momentous reproductive shift certainly doesn't exclude the likelihood of continuing selection pressure against some modes of subjective well-being e.g. undifferentiated bliss.
 Thus wireheads and their natural analogues, for instance, will presumably always be at a reproductive disadvantage.
 But a motivational system of high-functioning gradients of superhappiness may be extremely adaptive if that's the behavioural phenotype we want for our children.
 Children genetically predisposed to be abundantly happy and affectionate are more rewarding to raise than surly, depressive children.
 It should be stressed that this optimistic scenario doesn't mean that posthuman social life will resemble a communal hug-in or an MDMA-driven rave.
 There can be functional analogues of depressive realism even in paradise.